obsidianmd/obsidian-help/en/Contributing to Obsidian/Financial contributions.md

 - If you only use Obsidian for personal purposes, consider getting a [[Catalyst license]].

-- If you already have a Catalyst license and you still want to donate to Obsidian, you can also contribute to [[Obsidian Unlimited]].
+- If you already have a Catalyst license and you still want to donate to Obsidian, you can also contribute to [[Obsidian Unlimited (donation)]].